Harmon White Caldwell

 Harmon White Caldwell (January 29, 1899 – April 15, 1977) was President of the University of Georgia (UGA) in Athens from 1935 until 1948 and Chancellor of the University System of Georgia from 1948 to 1964.

 Caldwell was born in the Carmel Community of Meriwether County, Georgia, in 1899.
-He earned an A.B. from UGA in 1919 after only two years and was a member of the Chi Phi Fraternity and the Phi Kappa Literary Society.
+He earned an A.B. from UGA in 1919 after only two years and was a member of Chi Phi fraternity and the Phi Kappa Literary Society.
 Upon graduation, he taught public school in both Sasser, Georgia and Taylorsville, Georgia.
 In 1921, Caldwell entered the Harvard Law School and graduated with the degree Bachelor of Law (LL.B.) in 1924.
 That same year he became a part-time assistant professor of law at Emory University in Atlanta, Georgia, in addition to practicing law at the firm of King, Caldwell and Partridge.
 Five years later, Caldwell assumed a professorship at the UGA School of Law.
 He returned to the law practice and part-time duties at Emory in 1932; however, he returned to UGA as the dean of the law school in 1933.

 Caldwell's accomplishments as president include: